 Finland is the perfect spot for a snowy spring break escape.
 While most trips begin and end in Helsinki, Lapland is worth a visit.
 It’s vast, and it’s wild.
 Here are ten facts to know about the iconic region.

 Lapland is to Finland what the Great White North is to Canada: an enormous, wintry, sparsely populated Arctic region.
 It makes up one-third of the country, but only 3.6% of the population calls it home.

 9. You might catch crabs.

-A highlight of our Winter Expedition is the king crab safari.
-Board a boat, explore a ‘fjabulous’ fjord and look out for birds, seals and whales.
-Then we’ll trap some tasty crustaceans for lunch.
+A highlight of any Lapland expedition is a king crab safari.
+Board a boat, explore a ‘fabulous’ fjord and look out for birds, seals and whales.
+Then trap some tasty crustaceans for lunch.
 Food doesn’t get any more local — or fresh — than this!

 8. The cheese is squeaky.